Somatuau/Somatuau/README.md

 - 👋 Hi, I’m @Somatuau
-- 👀 I’m interested in Web Developer
+- 👀 I’m interested to be a Web Developer
 - 🌱 I’m currently learning PHP
 - 💞️ I’m looking to collaborate on Javascrip
 - 📫 How to reach me contact me